aksharjoshi27/sustainability/Readme-shell.md

 	![Resize and Rearrange.](media/power-bi-report-26.png)

-46. Similarly pin left image tiles from ‘page 1’ of chicklets report to the Taxpayer Client Services Commissioner Dashboard Before dashboard.
+46. Similarly pin left image tiles from ‘page 1’ of chicklets report to the Fleet Manager EMS/Police/Fire (After) dashboard.

 47. **Resize** and **rearrange** the left images tiles as shown in the screenshot.
 Resize the KPI tile to 1x2.
 Resize the Deep Dive to 1x4.
 Resize the logo to 1x1 size; resize other vertical tiles to 2x1 size.